Thread

 Thread network implementations are categorized into three hardware architectures:

 System-on-Chip (SoC): Integrates radio frequency (RF), processor, and protocol stack into a single chip.
-Operated directly via Thread APIs, it offers low power consumption, cost-effectiveness, and multi-protocol coexistence (e.g., Wi-Fi/Bluetooth).
-Ideal for end devices like sensors.
+Controllable directly via Thread APIs, it features low power consumption, cost-effectiveness, and multi-protocol coexistence (e.g., Wi-Fi/Bluetooth).
+Suitable for end devices like sensors.

 Radio Co-Processor (RCP): Deploys the protocol stack on the host processor while retaining MAC layer control on the RF module.
 Communication occurs via SPI/UART interfaces using the Spinel protocol.
-The host processor remains active to ensure reliability, making it suitable for compute-capable devices like video hubs.
+The host processor runs continuously to ensure reliability, adapting to high-computing power devices like video hubs.

 Network Co-Processor (NCP): Runs the full OpenThread protocol stack on a co-processor.
 The host processor sends commands via UART/SPI and can enter sleep mode, while the co-processor maintains network connectivity.
-Designed for multi-task devices such as gateways or IP cameras.
+Suitable for multitasking devices such as gateways or IP cameras.

 basic work img